Can Supplements Fight Coronavirus?

 Other research notes that vitamin D supplements can enhance response to antiviral treatments in people with specific ailments, such as hepatitis C and HIV.

-Zinc is necessary for immune cell growth and communicating and plays a significant role in inflammatory reaction.
+Zinc is necessary for immune cell growth and communicating and plays a significant role in inflammatory reactions.

 A deficiency in this nutrient considerably influences your immune system’s capacity to operate properly, leading to a higher probability of disease and disease, such as pneumonia.